 The pit design can vary from single, dual to three-row pits.
 Typical exhaust pit features are grates, supports and balancing pans.
 Filters are placed on top of the pans, and when installed correctly, the edges of the filters should be wedged between the grates and side of the exhaust pit.

 Alternatives to the Traditional Down Draft Paint Booth Design

 When a full downdraft booth is an absolute must, but digging a pit is not an option, the installation of a metal raised basement is a solution.
 The advantage to a raised basement is to give the user all the benefits of downdraft airflow without the added expense of digging concrete pits.
 A raised basement adds material cost to the paint booth, so essentially the costs are moved from installation to the equipment cost.
 Depending on your locale, concrete work could cost more than the basement and may add time to the overall projects.

-Downdraft booths on a basement typically come in fully grated versions, that is grates cover the entire floor from wall to wall.
-Underneath the grates pans booth open and closed are used to simulate the appropriately sized pit.
-Filter media covers the entire floor under the grates, the benefit to this is the collection and trapping of dirt below the grates providing a cleaner environment but slightly more labor when changing filter media.
+Downdraft booths on a basement typically come in fully grated versions, in which grates cover the entire floor from wall to wall.
+Underneath the grates are filter pans, both open and closed.
+These are used to simulate the appropriately sized pit.
+Filter media covers the entire floor under the grates.
+The benefit to this is the collection and trapping of dirt below the grates, providing a cleaner environment.
+The downdraft paint booth with a basement requires slightly more labor when changing the exhaust filter media.

 If a basement is not an option, and neither is digging a pit, yet you still want the benefits of a downdraft paint booth, then a modified downdraft booth is your best option.

 Pit-less Paint Booths – Modified Downdraft Airflow or Semi-downdraft airflow

 Modified down or Semi Down airflow is the next best alternative to a downdraft paint booth.
 In this style, fresh air is forced through the plenum and is exhausted through the filter towers in the opposite end of the paint booth.